Joystream/joystream/testnets/acropolis/specification/runtime/data-object-storage-registry-module.md

 This permits indiciating an intent to fulfil on the runtime by providing an inactive relationship, then synchronizing content, and finally updating the relationship when content can be served.

-## Future TODOs

-1. Purge all `StorageRelationships` which have the `available` flag unset for a configurable period of time.

 ## State